floktl/XploreED/backend/docs/deployment.md

 ## **Overview**

-This guide covers the deployment of the German Class Tool backend across different environments, from local development to production.
+This guide covers the deployment of the XplorED backend across different environments, from local development to production.
 The application is designed to be containerized and can be deployed using Docker and Docker Compose.

 ## **Prerequisites**